bat/bat/doc/manual/readme.md

 Build
 -----

-### requirements

-doxygen, graphviz, latex.
-On cent os, the necessary latex stuff is installed via

-    yum install -y texlive-collection-latexrecommended

 ### high level

-go to `doc/`:

-    make ref-guide # output in ref-guide/html
-    make manual # output in ref-guide/html and BAT-manual.pdf

-in `doc/ref-guide`

-    make doxy

-in `doc/manual`

-    make doxy # html
-    make pdf  # pdflatex

-Point to a local copy of mathjax

-    export MATHJAX_RELPATH=/usr/share/javascript/mathjax/
-    make manual
+follow the instructions at `doc/readme.md`:

 ### details

-create the reference guide first to create a tag file that is referenced from the manual
+The reference guide needs to first be created and it produces a tag file that is referenced from the manual.
+The makefile handles this dependency automatically.

 To make latex recognize `\newcommand`, add it to `doc/bat.sty`, it is copied by the makefile to the latex subdirectory